 If a person is receiving chemotherapy treatment, a doctor should perform regular hematocrit tests to monitor bone marrow health.

-A low hematocrit level means the are too few red blood cells in the body.
+A low hematocrit level means there are too few red blood cells in the body.
 In these cases, a person may experience symptoms that signal anemia.
 Common symptoms include fatigue, weakness, and low energy.

 If a person has too many red blood cells, they have a high hematocrit level.
 A person may experience dizziness and headaches, which can be a sign of the condition polycythemia.